dokusaido/doku-frontdesk/README.md

 ---

 # To-Do
+Plans for the future
   - [ ] Full integration into an On-Duty System
   - [ ] Connects you to the radio
   - [ ] Gives you a basic loadout depending on grade